What are Cross-Party Groups?

 The Standards clerks will apply the following criteria to re-registrations—

 Name and purpose of Cross-Party Group: These must be the same as were registered in the previous Session to be considered for re-registration;

-MSP membership: There must be at least 5 MSP members and at least one MSP from each of the parties or groups represented on the Parliamentary Bureau (in practice, the requirement that every party or group can waived in certain circumstances);
+MSP membership: There must be at least 5 MSP members and at least one MSP from the majority of the parties or groups represented on the Parliamentary Bureau;

 Non-MSP membership: There are two categories of membership, individual and organisational.
 For organisational members, if a Group has listed names of individuals who may represent the organisation at meetings, the registration will be updated so that only the name of the organisation is given and the Group informed.
 The balance of MSP to non-MSP members must be “Parliamentary in nature”;

 Office Bearers: There must be at least 2 MSP office bearers and one of these must be the Convener of the Group;

 Financial Benefits: the value and source of any financial benefit must be given.
 In the first instance, the Group will be contacted and asked to provide more information;

 Contact: Must be the Convener of the Group;